datalad-handbook/book/docs/basics/101-105-install.rst

 .. index:: ! datalad command; clone

-The command that can be used to obtain a dataset is :command:`datalad clone` (:manpage:`datalad-clone` manual), but we often refer to the process of cloning a Dataset as *installing*.
+The command that can be used to obtain a dataset is :command:`datalad clone`, but we often refer to the process of cloning a Dataset as *installing*.
 Let's install the longnow podcasts in this new directory.

 The :command:`datalad clone` command takes a location of an existing dataset to clone.
 This *source*